ShaneCurcuru/mutualaidarlington.org/parents.md

 ## State School Gudiance

 The state has issued [guidance to school districts](http://www.doe.mass.edu/covid19/learn-at-home.html) for the remainder of the year.
 There are [links to various educational resources](http://www.doe.mass.edu/covid19/learn-at-home.html) there as well.

+Interested in Homeschooling?
+Check out the local [Advocates for Home Education in Mass](https://www.ahem.info/index.html)!

 ## Got More Ideas?